EXP-code/EXP-docs/intro/install.rst

 that is incompatible with the GNU `libstdc++` ABI.
 EXP uses the HDF5 C++ libraries.
 Therefore, you will need to compile the HDF5 development package yourself with *clang* to build EXP with *clang*.
-This not difficult and we have confirmed that it works.
+This is not difficult and we have confirmed that it works.
 We downloaded and built the `HDF5 source
 <https://portal.hdfgroup.org/display/support/Download+HDF5>`_ for
 version 1.10.9.
 Other stable versions should work, too.